Foster Carers, Parents, Social Workers, Fostering Agencies and Social Services all work together.

 The terms of the carer’s approval, makes it clear for the carer, the agency and the Local Authorities.
 The terms of approval can be changed by the agency at any time by presenting the reasons to the Panel and/or the Agency Decision Maker who is the person in the agency who makes the final decisions.

-There are also Fostering Services Regulations and Minimum National Standards, which govern how Local Authorities and Independent Fostering Agencies must work with children who are fostered and their birth families.
+The main piece of legislation that affects children who are placed in foster care is the Children Act 1989, which says: There are also Fostering Services Regulations and Minimum National Standards, which govern how Local Authorities and Independent Fostering Agencies must work with children who are fostered and their birth families.

 Affording to foster

 Both private agencies and local authorities pay their carers fees and allowances for every child or teenager they foster.
-For many across the UK, fostering is their full time job.
+For many across the UK, fostering is their full-time job.

 What is the need?